Commercial Launch Vehicle Developers

 In February of 2021, Aerojet Rocketdyne was awarded a contract for two MMRTG's by the U.S. Department of Energy (DOE) that will be used in future planetary missions.

-Blue Origin, LLCBlue Origin was founded in 2000 by Jeff Bezos, it is headquartered in Kent, Washington.
+Blue Origin was founded in 2000 by Jeff Bezos, and is headquartered in Kent, Washington.
 Their stated goal is to make access to space cheaper and more reliable through reusable launch vehicles.

 Sub-orbital spaceflight - the New Shepard

 The New Shepard rocket is named after Alan Shepard, the first American astronaut to go to space.
-New Shepard is a reusable suborbital rocket system that can take astronauts and research payloads past the Kármán line (the internationally recognized boundary of space.)
+New Shepard is a reusable suborbital rocket system that can take astronauts and research payloads past the Kármán line considered the boundary between space and Earth.)
 The final goal is to take humans to space as a commercial venture as well as for professional astronauts.
-The spacecraft will allow an 11-minute flight on New Shepard to provide an exciting experience.
-As of January 2021, the New Shepard has been launched 14 times.
-The next planned flight is in February 2021 and after that in April 2021, the New Shepard will be ready for its first crewed mission.
+The spacecraft allows an 11-minute flight powered by the New Shepard rocket to provide passengers a view from space.
+As of July, 2021, the New Shepard has been launched 16 times.
+On July 20, the New Shepard carried its first human payload.

 The image here shows Blue Origin workers recovering the New Shepard-10 after landing on January 23, 2019.
 Note the large windows for astronauts and passengers that will provide full view for 8 minutes during the flight of the New Shepard.
 Image credit Blue Origin.